Google Data Studio Tutorial

 data studio

-Or “search all” filters, which allow your users to search by numeric and text terms using operators like >=, and <, or “equals to”, “contains”, etc., respectively.
-This can be a nuisance for people reading the report; they also have to be somewhat comfortable with the search operators.
+This can be a nuisance for people reading the report; in addition, they have to be somewhat comfortable with the search operators.
 Unless your filter dimensions have 10,000 values (unlikely), stick with the list filter.

-11. Create interactive chart filters
+11. Create interactive graphic filters

-It sounds very fancy, but this simply means that selecting a dimension on a chart filters sets all charts on that page for that dimension.
-For example, if you click “organic” on this chart, the other charts on the page will update to show organic traffic data only, just as if you had applied a traditional filter control.
+For example, if you click “organic” on this chart, the other charts on the page will update to show organic traffic data only, as if you had applied a traditional filter control.

 data studio